-Taking into account the support for the substantial elements in the 3rd Proposal by a majority of the ccNSO appointed members of the CCWG, and factoring in the guidance from the Dublin ccNSO meeting as well as the public comments from the ccTLDs and Regional Organisations on the 3rd Proposal, the ccNSO Council provisionally supports the direction of travel of the 3rd Proposal.
+Taking into account the broad, though not unanimous support for the substantial elements in the 3rd Proposal by a majority of the ccNSO appointed members of the CCWG, and factoring in the public comments from the ccTLDs and Regional Organizations on the 3rd Proposal, as well as the guidance from the Dublin ccNSO meeting the ccNSO Council provisionally supports the direction of travel of the 3rd Proposal.
 However, the ccNSO Council strongly recommends that the CCWG-Accountability implement the changes requested by the CWG-Stewardship.
 In addition, the ccNSO Council also notes that based on comments and input from ccTLDs and Regional Organisations, the 3rd CCWG Accountability Proposal may need additional refinement to take into account concerns raised so as to increase the likelihood of adoption of the Final Proposal by all.
 The ccNSO Council would appreciate hearing from the CCWG Accountability, on whether and to what extent it intends to amend its report and the associated timeline for such amendments.